C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 and may lead to a dystonia of *PKA* [gene regulation][wiki:gene-regulation] in the *Hippocampus*, *cerebellum* and *basal ganglia*.
 [Specifically affected][cannabinoid-pathway] are: PRKAR1A, PRKAR1B, PRKAR2A, PRKAR2B, PRKACA, PRKACB and PRKACG.

 ### THC, the dopamine system, and the dopamine hypthesis.
-As mentioned before long term cannabis intake favors de
+As mentioned before long term cannabis intake favors development of psychotic disorders such as schizophrenia

 > *In vivo* microdialysis shows that acute THC increases dopamine efflux in the prefrontal cortex (PFC) [41](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R41), striatum [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123717/#R42) and nucleus accumbens